-7.1.3.1 Geographical Description of Ward 1
+7.1.2.1 Geographical Description of Ward 1

-Porterville is an unusual find in a magnificent setting at the foot of the Olifants River mountains, 27 km south-east of Piketberg.
-It is characterized by wide, tree-lined streets, neat homes and gardens, and some graciously restored Victorian houses.
+Porterville is an unusual find in a magnificent setting at the foot of the Olifants River mountains, 27 km Southeast of Piketberg.
+It is characterized by with wide, tree-lined streets, neat homes and gardens, and some graciously restored Victorian houses.
 The town was established in 1863 and is classified as a central place.
-Sound infrastructure has contributed towards the establishment of Regional Kaap-Agri offices, as well as the Voorberg prison.
+Sound infrastructure has contributed towards the establishment of a Regional KaapAgri as well as the Voorberg prison.
 Originally the region was inhibited by the San before the arrival of the Dutch Settlers centuries ago.
 Climatic conditions vary from dry, sizzling summers with powerful thermals followed by the dramatic scenic snow topped mountains during the winter.

-The town made history when the yellow Disa Uniflora was discovered.
-The rare Disa flower grows wild here and blooms red and yellow in summer.
-Porterville serves as an ideal place for camping, hiking and breathing deeply as two rivers run through the beautiful landscape, home to Redfins and Yellowfins (both fish species).
-Bird life is plentiful and visitors can frolic in rock pools and
+The town made history when the yellow disa uniflora was discovered.
+The rare disa flower grows wild here and blooms red and yellow in summer.
+Porterville serves as an ideal place for camping, hiking and breathing deeply as two rivers run through the beautiful landscape, home to redfins and yellowfins (both fish species).
+Bird life is plentiful and visitors can frolic in rock pools and waterfalls.